{{ locationStatusDetail }}

 Your tasks

-• Provide supervision for children and young people,
+• Provide supervision for children and young people during events

-• Support the positive development of young people that contribute to themselves, their whānau, community and world.
+• Support positive development of young people to advocate for themselves, their whānau, community and world

 Location